 Crocs for children have become extremely popular.
-I have been fitting children shoes for over 10 years now at a specialized children’s shoe store and when parents come to the store, they all seem to have one question in common: Are Crocs safe for my child to wear?
+I have been fitting children’s shoes for over 10 years now at a specialized children’s shoe store and when parents come to the store, they all seem to have one question in common: Are Crocs safe for my child to wear?

-CAUTION – Is Your Child In Danger When Wearing Crocs?
+Caution- Is Your Child in Danger when Wearing Crocs?

 That is the main reason why I only recommend wearing Crocs for short periods of time.
 Crocs do not support a child’s foot needs since they do not provide any arch or ankle support, especially with all the movement and stress a child performs during his/her everyday activities.